Cebu Bus Rapid Transit System: Route

 The Cebu BRT route consists of a main line spanning 13.18 km of segregated lanes with 17 stations, one depot, and one trunk terminal from South Road Properties southern Cebu City to the Cebu IT Park northern Cebu City.
 The main line will traverse several important thoroughfares of Cebu City, including Natalio Bacalso Avenue, Osmeña Boulevard, and N. Escario Street.
 A feeder line system with a total length of 22.1 km will support the main line.
 The feeder lines will run over mixed traffic with priority for the buses, with two feeder terminals in Talisay and Talamban in northern Cebu City.

 Upon completion, the Cebu BRT will traverse Cebu City and Talisay with a total of 76 bus stops across the system.
 There is also provision to extend the Cebu BRT system into the other cities and municipalities of the province of Cebu.

 According to the Philippine Department of Transportation, the Cebu BRT can serve 60,000 passengers in a day for the first year of operations.
 Once the system is fully operational, the Cebu BRT system can cater a total of 160,000 passengers.
 For the first year of operation, 83 buses will ply the Cebu BRT routes, while a total of 144 buses will serve the system by 2038.

 The original route for the Cebu BRT had 11 km of segregated busways from Bulacao in southern Cebu City to Ayala Center Cebu, and a further 6 km of bus priority at junctions to reach Talamban along Governor M. Cuenco Avenue.
 A spur line to the South Road Properties (SRP) was also part of the plan.

 BRT terminal and stations

-The design for the Cebu BRT stations is inspired by the sun and by flowers.
-It reflects the sunny disposition of Cebu, the bright and cheerful nature of our people and its festivals.
-Long lines are stressed and configured through the walls.
-BRT office chief Rafael Yap said the design is part of the initial input of the ongoing detailed engineering design for the project.
-Yap said the project's first phase covering the Osmeña Boulevard will be built next year since it is less burdened by road right of way concerns.
 The BRT station will be four meters wide and 83 meters long.
 The BRT first phase from Bulacao to Ayala will consist of 15 symmetric and asymmetric stations.

 Branding

 TransCebu is the proposed name for the BRT line.
 Single deck non-articulated buses which hold between 85 and 110 passengers will be used.
-A running speed of 25 km/hr is proposed with a peak frequency of 75 buses per hour on the core route.
+A running speed of 25 km/h is proposed with a peak frequency of 75 buses per hour on the core route.
 This operation is expected to carry 330,000 passengers each day.
+However, in 2023, the branding name CEBRT was revealed during the groundbreaking ceremony of the first phase.